-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1996.
-Include in the cohort those who entered your institution during the summer term preceding fall 1996.
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1997.
+Include in the cohort those who entered your institution during the summer term preceding fall 1997.

+B4.
+Initial 1997 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students:
-total all students:440 time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; (IPEDS GRS, Section II, Part A, line 10, sum of columns 15 and 16) • how many did not persist and did not graduate for the following reasons: deceased, orces, foreign aid service of the federal government, or official church missions; total allowable exclusions: 1 (IPEDS GRS, Section II, Part C, line 45, sum of columns 15 and 16)

-(Subtract question B5 from question B4)

-B7.
-Of the initial 1996 cohort, how many completed the program in four years or less (by August 31, 2000): 374 (IPEDS GRS, Section II, Part A, line 19, sum of columns 15 and 16) B8.
-Of the initial 1996 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2000 and by August 31, 2001):10 (IPEDS GRS, Section II, Part A, line 20, sum of columns 15 and 16) B9.
-Of the initial 1996 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2001 and by August 31, 2002):1 B10.
-Total graduating within six years (sum of questions B7, B8, and B9):385 (IPEDS GRS, Section II, Part A, line 18, sum of columns 15 and 16) B11.
-Six-year graduation rate for 1996 cohort (question B10 divided by question B6):88 % Retention Rates Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 2001 (or the preceding summer term).
+B5.
+Of the initial 1997 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B6.
+Final 1997 cohort, after adjusting for allowable exclusions:454 (Subtract question B5 from question B4) B7.
+Of the initial 1997 cohort, how many completed the program in four years or less (by August 31, 2001):383 B8.
+Of the initial 1997 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2001 and by August 31, 2002):15 B9.
+Of the initial 1997 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2002 and by August 31, 2003):3 B10.
+Total graduating within six years (sum of questions B7, B8, and B9):401 B11.
+Six-year graduation rate for 1997 cohort (question B10 divided by question B6):88 %

+Retention Rates

+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 2002 (or the preceding summer term).
 The initial cohort may be adjusted for students who departed for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government or official church missions.
 No other adjustments to the initial cohort should be made.

 B22.
-For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in fall 2001 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in fall 2002?95 % C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSION C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking students who applied, were admitted, and enrolled (full- or part-time) in fall 2002.
+For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in fall 2002 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in fall 2003? \\\\95\\\\\ %

+C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSION

+C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking students who applied, were admitted, and enrolled (full- or part-time) in fall 2003.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants include all students who fulfilled the requirements for consideration for admission (including payment or waiving of the application fee, if any) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.
-Total men applied1583 Total women applied1605 Total men admitted512 Total women admitted480 Total full-time, first-time, first-year (freshman) men enrolled229 Total part-time, first-time, first-year (freshman) men enrolled0

-Total full-time, first-time, first-year (freshman) women enrolled 228 Total part-time , first-time , first-year (freshman) women enrolled 0
+Total men applied1,614 Total women applied1,571 Total men admitted483 Total women admitted513 Total full-time, first-time, first-year (freshman) men enrolled230 Total part-time, first-time, first-year (freshman) men enrolled0 Total full-time, first-time, first-year (freshman) women enrolled223 Total part-time, first-time, first-year (freshman) women enrolled0